morriscox/Rules-of-Tech-Support/Rules of Tech Support - management.md

 #### Rule M25 - The OSI model has layer 8 (user) and layer 9 (management).

 #### Rule M26 - Managers often have a checklist, which no one else will care about.

+#### Rule M27 - Managers will ask you to do something that is stupid/expensive/won’t work.

+Rule **M27A** - When they do, always ask for it in writing to CYA.

+Rule **M27B** - If they give it in writing, send a copy to your personal e-mail address.

+#### Rule M28 - Buzzwords rule all decisions.

 #### Rule MAN - Who your manager is likely to be.